Maritime and Remote Connectivity

 How We Design Maritime and Remote Networks

-Every vessel and remote installation is different, but the architectural pattern is consistent.
-Here is what a typical deployment looks like from survey through to handover.
+Every vessel and remote installation is different, but the architectural pattern stays consistent.
+Here is a typical project from survey through to handover.

 Survey and Requirements